frdolinadenito/react-pokemon/README.md

-# you can access the deployment results on the page :
+# you can access the deployment results at :
 https://6128066689950b0007e7fe2d--musing-morse-4ea705.netlify.app/

 # Getting Started with Create React App